michealedos/PROJECT-1/README.md

 - <a href="https://github.com/michealedos/PROJECT-1/blob/main/PROJECT-1.PNG">Summary</a>

 ## Good Loan vs. Bad Loan KPIs
-To assess our lending performance, we will categorize loans as Good or Bad based on status criteria, Those who under category loan status, "Fully Paid" and "Currrent" are "Good Loan" and while the "Charged off" Loan status regarded as Bad Loans"|
+To assess our lending performance, we will categorize loans as Good or Bad based on status criteria, Those under category loan status, "Fully Paid" and "Currrent" are "Good Loan" and while the "Charged off" Loan status regarded as Bad Loans"|
 ## Good Loan KPIs
 1. Good Loan Application % – Share of applications classified as 'Good Loans' ('Fully Paid' & 'Current').
 2. Good Loan Applications – Total number of 'Good Loan' applications.